fosslinux/live-bootstrap/parts.rst

 removing dependency on ``automake`` at the cost of having to install ``automake`` manually.

 Then we rebuild both ``automake`` using already installed ``autoconf`` and ``automake``.

-Version 1.4-p6 is again the newest version that runs on ``miniperl``.

 autoconf 2.52
 =============